How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Proofs

-Thus, we can use the triangle inequality\footnote{Actually, one could use a much tighter bound the triangle inequality used in inequality \meqref{subeq:3:triangleIneq}, because in asymptotic expectation the positive and negative summands would cancel each other instead of adding up.} and the properties of the kernel~\kapx\ to get:
+Thus, we can use the triangle inequality\footnote{Actually, one could use a much tighter bound than the triangle inequality used in inequality \meqref{subeq:3:triangleIneq}, because in asymptotic expectation the positive and negative summands would cancel each other instead of adding up.} to get:

 \end{proof}